RlVlZ/MicroCorruptionWriteUps/0x09_Montevideo.md

 Oh no, a call to **memset** is erasing the area !
 This memory chunk will always be erased when **login** will return.
 Meaning we cannot use this part of memory.
 Ok so if we want to execute malicious code, it must be from the area where the buffer is copied, and it must contains no null-byte...
 Arf.

-# Making a payload without null-byte
+# Making an exploit without null-byte

-So we need a payload without null-byte, and pushing 0x7f before calling INT.
-My idea is to *compute* the value 0x007F in a register, and then push this register.
+So we need an exploit without null-byte, meaning and pushing 0x7f before calling INT *without having 0x007F* in the opcode.
+Here I add that, being lazy I tried calling the interrupt with 0xaa7f, hoping that it might just read the LSB nibble, but it's not working...
+So my idea is to *compute* the value 0x007F in a register, and then push this register.
 To do so we will use some binary logic.
 I'll go with a AND statement, because it is easy to manipulate in assembly (I already saw some AND in other challenges), and easy to understand.
 In binary, 0x00FF will look like that :
  0    0    f    f
 0000 0000 0111 1111